dpeter99/dpeter99.github.io/content/_index.md

 I'm a 21 year old guy studing Computer Scinece at the university.
-My main interests are Game and Game engine programming but I try to expand my knowledge in every field of computing.
+My main interests are Game and engine programming but I try to expand my knowledge in every field of computing.